Contact:

 Interfaces with reinforced concrete and reinforcement

 AAC walls often tie into reinforced concrete slabs, columns and ring beams.
 During deconstruction, transitions are relieved first.
 Concrete demolition shears can expose bearing areas; for the adjoining reinforced concrete, depending on boundary conditions, higher-performance concrete demolition shears or stone splitters and concrete splitters are used.
 Exposed reinforcement can then be cut with steel shears.
-This coordinated sequence is common in concrete demolition and special demolition.
+Before severing reinforcement at supports or ring beams, ensure that alternative load paths or temporary shoring are in place and verified.

 Occupational safety and emission control